 - Write software that is easy to read and to maintain by others.

-- Implement and engineer multi-component systems that solve real world problems.
+- Implement and engineer multi-component systems that solve tangible problems.

 The QuestionsThroughout the course, we will be thematically guided by the Ursinus Questions: